-Through the years, microforms have appeared on various film bases, including cellulose nitrate, cellulose acetate, and polyester.
+Through the years, microforms have been manufactured on various film bases, including cellulose nitrate, cellulose acetate, and polyester.

 Cellulose nitrate-based microforms, like other cellulose nitrate films, are highly flammable, prone to releasing hazardous gases over time, and subject to natural decomposition.
 By the early 1950s, commercial production of all formats of cellulose nitrate film had permanently ceased.

-Cellulose acetate film, touted as safety base film and non-flammable, will still naturally degrade over time.
-This degradation process is accelerated when acetate film is not properly stored.
+Cellulose acetate film, also called safety film, is less flammable than nitrate but will still naturally degrade over time.
+This degradation process is called vinegar syndrome because of the familiar vinegar smell produced by the acetic acid as it off-gasses.
 Although a great deal of acetate microfilm exists, acetate film is not acceptable as a preservation medium for microforms.

-Polyester is the only film base currently recommended for preservation microfilming.
-Both stable and durable, black-and-white polyester film has a life expectancy of 500+ years under proper storage conditions.
+Polyester is the only film base stable enough to be recommended for preservation microfilming.
+Black-and-white polyester film has a life expectancy of 500+ years under proper storage conditions.

-These are based on the familiar technology of black-and-white photography and are the only microform medium appropriate for archival purposes.
-The image is produced by exposing light-sensitive silver compounds in a film emulsion to light.
-The resulting image is chemically developed, but potentially harmful chemicals are washed out in processing.
-The original (master) silver-gelatin microfilm is almost always a negative image, but positive or negative duplicates can be made.
+Silver-gelatin films are the primary film type of a master film or fiche.
+Based on the familiar technology of black-and-white photography, this film is the only microform medium appropriate for archival purposes.
+The original (master) silver-gelatin microfilm is usually a negative image, but positive or negative duplicates can be produced.
 The emulsion side of this film is matte, while the non-emulsion side is glossy.
-Modern silver-gelatin films are long-lived under appropriate storage conditions and normal library use.
+Silver-gelatin film can be on nitrate, acetate, or polyester bases.

 Temperature and Relative Humidity